top of page

 My Approach

-My approach with young children is attachment-focused and sessions are typically parent-focused or dyadic in nature, involving both child and parent.
-Dyadic sessions are designed to empower parents with the skills to better understand their child’s unique needs, to develop empathetic ways of understanding and supporting their child, and to strengthen the bond between child and parent.
-With children, parent involvement is essential to achieving treatment goals and maintaining progress after treatment, and parents are often included in sessions and as part of collateral sessions.
-I often include parent coaching to support parents with developing specific skills for managing behaviors and enhancing their relationship with their child.
+With young children, my work is attachment-focused.
+Sessions often integrate play and typically include both parent and child, to empower parents with the skills to better understand their child’s unique needs, to develop empathetic ways of understanding and supporting their child, and to strengthen the bond between child and parent.
+I often include Parent-Child Interaction Therapy (PCIT) coaching to support parents with developing specific skills for managing behaviors and enhancing their relationship with their child.

 Outside the Office